Music Festivals In Morocco.

-Music festivals in Morocco have helped position it as the jewel of North Africa.
-The idyllic outdoor venue locations provide an avant-garde feel of yesteryear for festival-goers to enjoy.
+The music festivals in Morocco have helped position it as the musical jewel of North Africa.
+In addition, the idyllic outdoor venue locations provide an avant-garde feel of yesteryear for festival-goers to enjoy.

 To the North, you can find the wittily named Jazzablanca, which takes place every summer in Casablanca, Morocco’s largest city.

-On the Atlantic coast is Essaouria which was a filming location for Game of Thrones.
-MOGA Festival takes place here over 3 days in October.
+On the Atlantic coast in Essaouria, which was a filming location for Game of Thrones, is MOGA Festival which takes place here over 3 days in October.